 Nice question.
-We hold a visitors’ day the day before the start of our first session (June 15th in 2014).
+We hold a visitors’ day the day before the start of our first session.
 Anyone can come visit camp on that day, and it’s a great way to meet the staff and get a good feel for the community.
 Other than that, we do not invite visitors during the summer season.

 18) Does Shwayder Camp offer scholarships?